 A good way to approach this is to do the workout early in the season (i.e. now) and aim to complete 6 x 800m.
 Then do it again in a month or so completing 8 x 800m to assess your progress.
-Finally, about two weeks before your goal race, do the workout once more aiming to complete the full 10 x 800m.
+Finally, about two-to-three weeks before your goal (marathon) race, do the workout once more aiming to complete the full 10 x 800m.

 The workout is best done on a standard 400m track.
 Be sure to warm up before you begin and also consider adding some dynamic running stretches and a few strides/accelerations before you begin.

 Once you’re ready to go, run 800m (two laps of the track) at the fastest pace you think you can maintain for the entire session.
 You don’t want to run the first ones too fast or you’ll fade later on.
 As a general rule, start around 10KP and pick it up or slow down slightly depending on how you feel.
 For rest, you should recover for approximately the same amount of time it took to run the last 800m interval.
 Running one (400m) or two (800m) easy laps between intervals is a much more convenient option but may provide too little or too much rest to get the desired effect.